 Do I have to sign anything?

 If you own the property where the tree will be planted, you will need to sign and submit a permit application.
-Our planting team can help you through the process, including selecting an appropriate species and filing the paperwork.
+Our planting team can help you through the process, including selecting an appropriate species and submitting the paperwork.

 When will trees be planted?